-Why Don’t Americans Travel?
+Why Don’t Americans Travel More?

 Like this?
 Share it with others!

 Now, that is not to say it’s their fault.
-I’m fortunate in that I’m single so planning and setting off on a trip is a little easier for me than most.
+I’m fortunate in that I’m single with no kids, so planning and setting off on a trip is a little easier for me than most.

-It also doesn’t help that we Americans have so little paid vacation days per year, if any, making it next to impossible to take a nice – much needed – getaway.
-And I mean a getaway longer than a 3-day weekend.
+It also doesn’t help that we Americans have so little paid vacation days per year, if any, making it next to impossible to take a nice, much needed, getaway.
+Meaning a getaway longer than a 3-day weekend.

 Vacation Days in the U.S.A.

 If you really want to make your stomach to turn, look at Wikipedia’s chart on world nations’ minimum annual leave.
 Check out the one and only country with a “0” in the right-hand column.
-The U.S. is a great country, but this is a black eye on our nation.
-Americans work too hard for too little return, but don’t get me started on that…
+Yes, that’s the U.S.

 Quite simply, travel is my passion.
-I am an advocate for travel, and I hear those of you out there who are trying to figure out how to travel more – or just start traveling.
+I am an advocate for travel, and I hear those of you out there who are trying to figure out how to travel more or just start traveling.

 Many don’t place a priority on traveling and that is just A-OK.
-The top three reasons I continually hear why people who want to travel but don’t is: lack of time, lack of money, and/or they are afraid to go alone, either because they are single or their friends or significant other don’t want to go anywhere.
+The top three reasons I continually hear why people who want to travel but don’t is: lack of time, lack of money, and/or they are afraid to go alone (either because they are single or their friends or significant other don’t want to go anywhere).